This website uses cookies

 Did the system move from one valid state to another, or did the agent satisfy the prompt while violating something outside the frame?

-What is the system made of?
+What is a software system made of?

 Requirements live on the theoretical plane.